Site icon Our Breathing Planet

 Mycena Chlorophos Distribution, Habitat, and Ecology

-The Mycena Chlorophos grows endemically only in a very limited area of the world.
-This consists of certain portions of subtropical Asia.
+The mesmerizing marvel that’s the Mycena Chlorophos grows endemically only in a very limited area of the world.
+This consists of portions of subtropical Asia.
 More precisely, these sections include the countries of Taiwan, Polynesia, Japan, Sri Lanka, and the island of Java, in Indonesia.

-To the amazement of some, this mushroom also grows in completely different parts of the globe.
+To the amazement of some who learn of it, though, this mushroom also grows in other, completely different parts of the globe.
 In fact, these alternate zones include small portions of Brazil and Australia.
 However, experts believe that humans accidentally transported it to those locations.

-Most fortunately for it, the Mycena Chlorophos has another trait working in its favor.
+Most fortunately for it, the intriguing wonder of evolution also possesses yet another trait working in its favor.
 Within these widely different ranges, the species appears to have evolved as highly adaptable.
 As a result of this evolutionary advantage, it may be found in a variety of forest habitats.

-Wherever it appears, though, it nonetheless displays a decided preference for a specific environment.
-That’s due to the fact that it appears almost exclusively among areas of woody debris.
-This most commonly includes pieces of fallen bark, branches, and twigs.
+Wherever it appears, though, it nonetheless displays a decidedly strong and clear preference for a specific type of environment.
+That’s due to the fact that it appears almost exclusively among areas composed of woody debris.
+This most often includes pieces of fallen bark, branches, and twigs.

-The trademark bioluminescence for which it remains best known, however, doesn’t last very long.
-In point of fact, it’s most pronounced when the mushroom first develops.
-Afterward, the eerie glow slowly fades over a period that typically measures roughly 72 hours.
+The bioluminescence for which it remains best known, however, doesn’t last for an extended period.
+In point of fact, it’s most pronounced when the stunning mushroom first develops.
+Afterward, the haunting glow fades over a period that typically measures approximately 72 hours.

 Species Sharing Its Range